-To start a console session through an OBM port, AUI port, or through a network server, perform the following steps:
+To start a console session through a network server, perform the following steps.

 Step Action 1 Access the network operating system prompt from your terminal.
-2 Enter tel net ip-address , where ip-address is one of the following addresses.
-If you are using the OBM port, enter the OBM-IP address for the module you want to access.
-If you are using the AUI port, enter the IP address for the AUI port on the DEChub ONE you want to access. • If you Telnet through a network server, enter the IP address for the VNswitch you want to access.
+2 Enter tel net ip-address , where ip-address is the address for the module you want to access if attempting to do so through a module's network interface)FDDI or ATM) or the module's console port.
 3 Press Return.
-The VNswitch Main prompt (Main>) is displayed.
+The Main Process prompt (Main>) is displayed.
 NOTE: If ID and password prompting is enabled by the switch administrator, you are prompted for your ID and password before the Main Process prompt is displayed.

-To terminate a console session, enter Ctrl/C or logout at the Main Process prompt (Main>) and press Return.
+To terminate a console session, enter logout at the Main Process prompt (Main>) and press Return.
 The network operating system prompt is displayed.